-The worst everyday air pollutants — and what they do to our bodies
+The worst everyday air pollutants and what they do to our bodies

 The danger of sulfur dioxide

-Sulfur dioxide is a gas that leans heavily from industrial origins — the EPA notes that 73 percent of sulfur dioxide emissions are created by combustion at coal-fired power plants.
+Sulfur dioxide is a gas with mostly industrial origins — the EPA notes that 73 percent of sulfur dioxide emissions are created by combustion at coal-fired power plants.
 Coal contains sulfur, which is released when it's burned.
 The gas forms when sulfur combines with oxygen.
-It also is a contributor to our old friend particulate matter and is a major factor in the creation of acid rain.
+It's also a contributor to our old friend particulate matter and is a major factor in the creation of acid rain.

 What sulfur dioxide does to us: Sulfur dioxide acts as an extreme lung irritant, causing shortness of breath and wheezing.
 Long-term exposure impairs the lungs' ability to function.
 Children, older adults and those with respiratory impairments like asthma are the most vulnerable to sulfur dioxide.

-Note: Editor's note: This story was originally published in October 2012 and has been updated with more recent information.